 Interest income consists of interest earned on our cash, cash equivalents and short-term investments.
-Interest income increased in 2018 as we invested our excess cash from the proceeds of our initial public offering and series C financing, and the payments received under the collaboration agreements.
-Our interest income had decreased due to lower investment balances as we proceeded through 2017.
-Interest expense consists of interest paid or accrued on our outstanding debt.
-Interest expense was approximately \$57,000 in 2018 and we expect that it will increase in 2019 with the additional interest payment on the State of Connecticut partially forgivable loan borrowed in September 2018.
+Interest income increased in 2019 as we invested our excess cash from the proceeds of our initial public offering, the Bayer stock purchase, our follow-on offering in November 2019, and payments received under the collaboration agreements.
+Interest expense consists of interest paid or accrued on our outstanding partially forgivable debt of \$2.0 million.
+Interest expense was approximately \$0.1 million in 2019 and we expect that it will remain relatively stable at that level in 2020.

-Income Taxes

-Since our inception in 2013, we have not recorded any U.S. federal or state income tax benefits for the net losses we have incurred in any year or for our federal earned research and development tax credits, due to our uncertainty of realizing a benefit from those items.
-As of December 31, 2018, we had federal net operating loss carryforwards of \$58.3 million, which begin to expire in 2033.
-As of December 31, 2018, we also had federal and state research and development tax credit carryforwards of \$2.7 million and \$2.2 million, respectively, which begin to expire in 2033 and 2028, respectively.
+Income Taxes Since our inception in 2013, we have not recorded any U.S. federal or state income tax benefits for the net losses we have incurred in any year or for our federal earned research and development tax credits, due to our uncertainty of realizing a benefit from those items.
+As of December 31, 2019, we had federal net operating loss carryforwards of \$103.5 million, which begin to expire in 2033.
+As of December 31, 2019, we also had federal and state research and development tax credit carryforwards of \$5.1 million and \$2.6 million, respectively, which begin to expire in 2033 and 2028, respectively.

-As of December 31, 2018, Arvinas, Inc. had five wholly owned subsidiaries organized as C-corporations: Arvinas Operations, Inc., Arvinas Androgen Receptor, Inc., Arvinas Estrogen Receptor, Inc., Arvinas BRD4, Inc. and Arvinas Winchester, Inc. Prior to December 31, 2018, these subsidiaries were separate filers for federal tax purposes.
+As of December 31, 2019, Arvinas, Inc. had four wholly owned subsidiaries organized as C-corporations: Arvinas Operations, Inc., Arvinas Androgen Receptor, Inc., Arvinas Estrogen Receptor, Inc., and Arvinas Winchester, Inc. Prior to December 31, 2018, these subsidiaries were separate filers for federal tax purposes.
 Net operating loss carryforwards are generated from the C-corporation subsidiaries' filings.
 We have provided a valuation allowance against the full amount of the deferred tax assets since, in the opinion of management, based upon our earnings history, it is more likely than not that the benefits will not be realized.